Sew a beautiful holiday themed star-in-a-star quilt! This fast and easy throw quilt will make your home merrier and cozier.

 I find that I am often fabric driven instead of pattern driven.
 I fall in love with some fabric first, and then I am obsessed to find (or design) a project to go with it.
 Are you fabric driven or pattern driven???
 Anyway, this is the fabric collection that drove me to it. 🙂 It’s called Mingle & Jingle and right now you can find it all at Fat Quarter Shop.

 The corners of the Merry Stars Quilt feature my free Holly & Berries applique pattern.
-Make sure you download it from my Craftsy pattern shop before you get started.

 This new Merry Stars Quilt finishes at 67” square – so it’s the perfect ‘snuggle quilt’ size.
 Stitch one up to cuddle under while you read Christmas stories and watch holiday movies this year!